Inquiry in Humanities

 • Analyze evidence for its significance and connection to assertions.

-• Communicate effectively in papers using analytical and creative writing skills.
+• Communicate effectively in papers using analytical, literary, and creative writing skills.

-• Communicate effectively in class discussion and presentations using textual references and public speaking techniques.
+• Communicate effectively in class discussions and presentations using textual references and public speaking techniques.

 • Demonstrate interdisciplinary thinking by drawing connections across class materials, subject matter, peoples and time.